 - Flash Crash Bot – one of Haasonline’s most popular and proven bots.
 It’s based on grid strategies adjusted for cryptocurrency markets.
 The Flash Crash bot sets pre-orders above and/or below a specified base price.
 Buy orders are placed at predefined price points that fall below the set base price.
 Conversely, sell orders are placed above this base price.
 When a buy order has been completed, the base price will be moved down and a sell order will be placed on the old base price.

-- InterExchange Arbitrage Bot – lets you perform arbitrage trading on different exchanges
+- InterExchange Arbitrage Bot – lets you perform arbitrage trading on different exchanges (for example Coinbase Pro)

 - Order Bot – allows you to set pre-defined orders and trigger a trade when the price is lower or higher than the value you specify.

-- Intellibot Alice – specializes in expensive cryptocurrencies with a higher market price such as BTC, ETH or DASH.
+- Intellibot Alice – specializes in expensive cryptocurrencies with a higher market price such as BTC, ETH,or DASH.

-HaasOnline software offers a plethora of indicators, including Bollinger Bands, Candlestick Patterns, Commodity Channel Index, Dynamic Buy/Sell Indicators, Elliot Waves, Exponential Moving Average (EMA) Swing, Simple Moving Average (SMA), Fibonacci, Fast/Slow RSI, Fractals, Ichimoku Clouds, MACD, Stochastic Oscillator and others.
+HaasOnline software offers a plethora of indicators, including Bollinger Bands, Candlestick Patterns, Commodity Channel Index, Dynamic Buy/Sell Indicators, Elliot Waves, Exponential Moving Average (EMA) Swing, Simple Moving Average (SMA), Fibonacci, Fast/Slow RSI, Fractals, Ichimoku Clouds, MACD, Stochastic Oscillator, and others.
 Project’s official Wiki lists 47 total indicators on offer, so there’s plenty to base your trades on with HTS and Haasbot.

-- Absolute Price Change and Percentage Price Change – evaluates a trade signal to ensure the price of a coin has changed by X amount before allowing an order.
-The insurance sends a trade signal to the bot to buy or sell if a particular coin increases or decreases in absolute price, or by percentage.
+- Absolute Price Change and Percentage Price Change – evaluate a trade signal to ensure the price of a coin has changed by X amount before allowing an order.
+The insurance sends a trade signal to the bot to buy or sell if particular coin increases or decreases in absolute price, or by percentage.

 - Never Buy Higher – prevents buy orders at a higher price than the last selling price.